How is being married and cohabiting different?

 Married couples have greater legal and financial protections than those simply living together.
 This short guide explains the most important differences.

 Talk to a family law expert todayContact us

-Do married people have more legal rights than unmarried couples?
+Do married people have more legal rights than cohabitating couples?

 Our experienced family lawyers can explain all the benefits of a cohabitation agreement and prepare one for you if you want to protect each other legally and financially.